Rai 1: 2000s

 In 2002, Fabrizio Del Noce, akin to Forza Italia, became the channel's director.

 High-definition feed

 The channel launched an HDTV 1080i simulcast in September 2013, available nationwide on subscription-television providers and on DTT (channel 1).
 Previously, HD programmes used to be aired on Rai HD.

-Broadcast in outside Italy
+Availability outside Italy

 In Slovenia, France (except Monaco), Greece, Austria, Lebanon, Hungary, Switzerland, Croatia, Lithuania, San Marino and Vatican City.
 The channel is also available to watch on satellite via Hellas Sat 4.

+The channel used to be carried terrestrially in northern Tunisia.
+The secular audience in its catchment area preferred it to Tunisia's two channels, which were religiously charged at the time.
+It was also included on the legal Israeli cable networks when they started in 1989.

+The three main Rai channels distributed over satellite are subject to content restrictions.
+This issue was criticized by Eurodeputee Gianni Pittella in September 2005, especially following its acquisition of the rights to the 2006 FIFA World Cup, claiming that the Italian diaspora in Europe was penalized for the blocking.